metaplex-foundation/docs/docs/01-programs/02-candy-machine/02-candy-machine-settings.md

 Another way of preparing items is by using **Hidden Settings**.
 This is a completely different approach than Config Line Settings as, using Hidden Settings, you do not need to insert any items to the Candy Machine as every single minted NFT will share the same name and the same URI.
 You might be wondering: why would someone want to do that?
 The reason for that is to create a **hide-and-reveal NFT drop** that reveals all NFTs after they have been minted.
 So how does that work?

 - First, the creator configures the name and the URI of every minted NFTs using the Hidden Settings.
-The URI usually points to a “teaser” image that makes it clear that a reveal is about to happen.
+The URI usually points to a “teaser” JSON metadata that makes it clear that a reveal is about to happen.
 - Then, buyers mint all these NFTs with the same URI and therefore the same “teaser” JSON metadata.
 - Finally, when all NFTs have been minted, the creator updates the URI of every single minted NFT to point to the real URI which is specific to that NFT.